 The Company hereby agrees that, unless otherwise instructed by Party B, the Company will not share with Party B or its representatives Confidential Information that the Company does not plan to release publicly, in an SEC filing or otherwise, on or prior to the end of the Extended Period (“Non-Cleansed Information”).
 If instructed by Party B, the Company will provide Non-Cleansed Information only to independent advisors (the “Advisors”) retained by Party B who have entered into separate confidentiality agreements with the Company.
-For purposes of this letter agreement, such Advisors will not be deemed affiliates or representatives of Party B. Following the Advisors’ receipt of Non-Cleansed Information, the Advisors will prepare one or more presentations (each a “Presentation” and, collectively, the “Presentations”) containing summaries of Non-Cleansed Information to be shared with the Company and, subsequent and subject to the Company’s approval, with Party B. The Company acknowledges that the Advisors will discuss the Presentations with Party B and answer questions related to the information presented in the Presentations and that the confidentiality agreements between the Company and the Advisors will permit the Advisors to express to Party B their views of the completeness, accuracy, and fairness of the information contained in the Presentations.
+For purposes of this letter agreement, such Advisors will not be deemed Affiliates or representatives of Party B. Following the Advisors’ receipt of Non-Cleansed Information, the Advisors will prepare one or more presentations (each a “Presentation” and, collectively, the “Presentations”) containing summaries of Non-Cleansed Information to be shared with the Company and, subsequent and subject to the Company’s approval, with Party B. The Company acknowledges that the Advisors will discuss the Presentations with Party B and answer questions related to the information presented in the Presentations and that the confidentiality agreements between the Company and the Advisors will permit the Advisors to express to Party B their views of the completeness, accuracy, and fairness of the information contained in the Presentations.
 The Company agrees to release all material non-public information contained in any Presentation publicly, in an SEC filing or otherwise, on or prior to the end of the Extended Period.
 To the extent that the Company does not release publicly all such material non-public information as provided in this letter agreement and provide Party B with a written confirmation thereof, Party B shall be permitted, without the need to obtain any further approvals from the Company, to publicly release, in whatever manner in its sole discretion it deems appropriate, the Presentations.

-Notwithstanding the foregoing, Discussion Information and Confidential Information may be disclosed by a Party (i) to such Party’s representatives who need to know such Discussion Information or Confidential Information, as applicable, solely for the Purpose set forth herein (it being understood that such representatives shall be informed by such Party of the confidential nature of such Discussion Information and Confidential Information and shall be directed by such Party to treat such Discussion Information and Confidential Information confidentially in accordance with this letter agreement), and (ii) subject to the notice and cooperation provisions of this letter agreement, solely as and to the extent such disclosure is required by applicable law.
+Notwithstanding the foregoing, Discussion Information and Confidential Information may be disclosed by a Party (i) to such Party’s representatives who need to know such Discussion Information or Confidential Information, as applicable, solely for the Discussions (it being understood that such representatives shall be informed by such Party of the confidential nature of such Discussion Information and Confidential Information and shall be directed by such Party to treat such Discussion Information and Confidential Information confidentially in accordance with this letter agreement), and (ii) subject to the notice and cooperation provisions of this letter agreement, solely as and to the extent such disclosure is required by applicable law.
 Each Party shall cause its representatives who receive Discussion Information or Confidential Information, as applicable, to observe the terms and conditions of this letter agreement, and, in any event, such Party shall be responsible for any breach by such representatives of the terms of this letter agreement applicable to such representatives.